What is the ImageGuide Registry?

 The ImageGuide Registry is only available to physicians practicing in the United States and its territories.
 In the future, ASNC will consider expanding ImageGuide participation to include international physicians.

-Is the ImageGuide Registry a Qualified Clinical Data Registry (QCDR) for CMS’ Physician Quality Reporting System (PQRS) program?
+Will the ImageGuide Registry a Qualified Clinical Data Registry (QCDR) for CMS’ Merit-based Incentive Payment System (MIPS)?

-As a QCDR, ImageGuide will allow participating physicians to report on performance measures developed specifically for nuclear cardiologists and receive credit under the PQRS program.
-Successful participation in PQRS will allow physicians to avoid negative payment adjustments related to Medicare Part B claims in upcoming years.
+As a QCDR, ImageGuide allows participating physicians to report on performance measures developed specifically for nuclear cardiologists to satisfy reporting requirements under the Quality Category of the Merit-Based Payment System (MIPS).
+Successful participation in MIPS will allow physicians to avoid an automatic negative payment adjustment on Medicare receivables.

-What are the benefits of participation in the Physician Quality Reporting System (PQRS) Program?
+What are the benefits of participation in the Merit-Based Incentive Payment System (MIPS)?

-In 2015, physicians who did not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment for all services rendered in 2017 for patients with Medicare Part B Fee for Service (FFS).
-In 2016, physicians who do not satisfactorily report data on quality measures will be subject to a 2% negative payment adjustment in 2018.
+Physicians who did not satisfactorily report data on quality measures will be subject to a negative payment adjustment for all services rendered for patients with Medicare Part B Fee for Service (FFS).

 How many QCDR performance measures are included in the ImageGuide Registry, how many must I submit and what are they?

 Physicians are required to submit data on at least 50% of the imaging studies performed on patients regardless of insurance payer (i.e., Medicare and non-Medicare).
-Physicians are required to report at least nine measures covering at least three NQS domains.
-Of the nine measures, at least two must be outcome measures.
+Physicians are required to report at least six measures.
+Of the six measures, at least one must be an outcome measure.
+For the 2017 reporting year, it is possible to avoid the 4% negative payment adjustment by reporting a minimal amount of data through Pick Your Pace.

 Will I receive a negative payment adjustment on only the imaging studies performed on patients with Medicare Part B, or does the penalty apply to all Medicare Part B services rendered?

 The adjustment applies to all Medicare Part B services rendered.
-For example, a physician who did not successfully participate in PQRS in 2016, will be penalized 2% for all Medicare Part B services rendered in 2018.
+For example, a physician who does not successfully participate in MIPS in 2017 will be penalized 4% for all Medicare Part B services rendered in 2019.

 What types of data are being collected in the ImageGuide Registry?